JPL

 When you use your cellphone, think of JPL.
 The Lab is where an imaging technology based on an Active Pixel Sensor technology (CMOS APS), which uses 1/100th the power of CCDs, led to the birth of consumer-level high-quality digital photography such as what's available for use inside our smartphones.

-The Lab is known internationally for its journeys to other worlds, but JPL's missions to study our planet and its natural satellite help researchers understand climate change and where there is water on the Moon.
+The Lab is known internationally for its journeys to other worlds, but JPL's missions to study our planet help researchers understand climate change.

 Surface Water and Ocean Topography (SWOT)